adambard/learnxinyminutes-docs/racket.html.markdown

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;; 5.
 Modules
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-; Modules let you organize code into multiple files and reusable libraries.
+; Modules let you organize code into multiple files and reusable libraries

-(module cake racket/base  ;; define a new module 'cake' based on racket/base
+(module cake racket/base ; define a new module 'cake' based on racket/base

-  (provide print-cake) ;; function exported by the module
+  (provide print-cake) ; function exported by the module

   (define (print-cake n)
     (show "   ~a   " n #\.)